sonnt0201/docs/iot-platform/overview.md

 Gateways receive data from external sensor devices

-The whole platform include 2 types of gateway so that various wireless protocols can be supported:
+The whole platform includes 2 types of gateway so that various wireless protocols can be supported:

 - Gateways as On-PC gateway to support Internet-based Protocols (TCP, HTTP, MQTT, etc.).